 - There are 136,535 SMBs in the White Mountain State that account for 99% of all businesses in the state.

-- Proximity to the vast New England market means that entrepreneurs and SMBs can reap the benefits of trading in a place like Boston MA and still establish a local identity in a small town in New Hampshire.
+- Proximity to the vast New England market means that entrepreneurs and SMBs can reap the benefits of trading in big cities such as Boston, Massachusetts and still establish a local identity in a small town in New Hampshire.

-- The top five industries with the largest number of SMBs are:
+- Five industries claim the largest number of SMBs:

 - Self-employed individuals running their own incorporated businesses have an average of $51,000.
 Self-employed individuals at their own unincorporated firms have an average median income of $32,000.

-- There are 2,239 small business exporters that are responsible for 30.2% of New Hampshire’s $5.1 billion worth of export revenue.
+- There are 2,239 small business exporters that are responsible for 30.2% of New Hampshire’s $5.1 billion in export revenue.

-- State law requires that every New Hampshire LLC designates a New Hampshire registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every New Hampshire LLC designate a New Hampshire registered agent that will be available during regular business hours at a physical address within the state.

 - To form a New Hampshire corporation, you need to file your Articles of Incorporation along with a filing fee of $100.